stencila/stencila/README.md

-Install and setup dependencies                          | `npm install`         | `make setup` Check code for lint                                     | `npm run lint`        | `make lint` Run tests                                               | `npm test`            | `make test` Run tests with coverage                                 | `npm run cover`       | `make cover` Build documentation                                     | `npm run docs`        | `make docs` Serve and watch docs for updates                        | `npm run docs-serve`  | `make docs-serve` Clean                                                   |                       | `make clean`
+Install and setup dependencies                          | `npm install`         | `make setup` Check code for lint                                     | `npm run lint`        | `make lint` Run tests                                               | `npm test`            | `make test` Run tests in the browser                                | `npm run test-browser`| `make test-browser` Run tests with coverage                                 | `npm run cover`       | `make cover` Build documentation                                     | `npm run docs`        | `make docs` Serve and watch docs for updates                        | `npm run docs-serve`  | `make docs-serve` Clean                                                   |                       | `make clean`

 Tests live in the `tests` folder and are written using the [`tape`](https://github.com/substack/tape) test harness.
-And, in another breathtaking display of naming logic, documentation lives in the `docs` folder.
+And, in further breathtaking displays of naming logic, documentation lives in the `docs` folder and uses [documentation.js](http://documentation.js.org).
 Docs are published using Github Pages, so to update them after making changes run `make docs`, commit the updated docs and do a `git push`.